-Incorporating artificial intelligence (AI) into different industries isn’t exactly a quick and easy process.
+Incorporating AI into different industries isn’t exactly a quick and easy process.
 While careful consideration has to be made around the pitfalls and challenges that come with this emerging technology, industries like the energy sector are still both conservative and reluctant to embrace all that it has to offer.

 And as ready as society might be to make use of AI through e-commerce, social media and healthcare – not every industry is prepared to give it their complete trust, just yet.